forward3d/cap-ec2/README.md

   If this is defined, Cap-EC2 will look for a tag with this name to determine which instances belong to a given role.
 The tag name defaults to "Roles".

+* filter_by_status_ok?

+  If this is set to `true`, then Cap-EC2 will not return instances which do not have both EC2 status checks as `OK`.
+By default this is set to `nil`, so Cap-EC2 can return you instances which don't have `OK` status checks.
+Be warned that just-launched instances take a while to start returning `OK`.

 ### YAML Configuration